hidr0/elsys-db-2023-2024/2024.01.06/REDME.md

 5. **Authors with No Awards**: Write a query to find all authors who have not received any awards.
 Display their names and biographies.

 6. **Update Book Information**: Write a query to update the number of pages of a specific book.
-(This is more of an action query than a retrieval query.)
+Update the book "The Future World" to have 501 pages.

-7. **Delete an Author**: Write a query to delete an author from the `Authors` table.
-Ensure that all their books are also deleted.
-(Note: This requires understanding of cascading deletes or manual deletion from multiple tables.)
+7. **Delete a Book**: Write a query to delete an author from the `Books` table.
+Delete the Books which have more than 200 pages.

 8. **Search Books by Title Keyword**: Write a query to find books whose titles contain a specific keyword, like 'World'.
 Display the book titles and their authors.